JasperBRiedel/minute-coffee/readme.md

+> [!CAUTION]
+> This project is being updated for 2025 delivery.
+Functionality is likely broken and documentation out of date.

 # Minute Coffee

 **Minute Coffee** is a straightforward server-side rendered CRUD application designed to provide a basic understanding of how to implement a traditional server-side application in JavaScript.
 This project is primarily intended as a reference for first-semester web development students in the ICT50220 Diploma program.